Otelo Saraiva de Carvalho: Carnation Revolution

+Ongoing Revolutionary Process (PREC)

 In July 1974, Otelo was made a brigadier and placed in command of the special military Command for the Continent COPCON, which was set up to secure order in the country and to promote the revolutionary process.
-In 1975, infighting in the MFA intensified with Otelo representing the left-wing of the movement.
+In 1975, infighting in the MFA intensified with Otelo representing the left wing of the movement.
 After the Carnation Revolution, the tension In between communist and noncommunist forces started to increase as MFA was deeply turning left as a consequence of communist party and the extreme left forces were becoming more intervening.

 On his attempt to revert President António de Spínola tried to actively intervene appealing to «silent majority» against the political radicalization that was being lived to.
 On 28 September, He tried to convene a large popular demonstration in Lisbon that aimed to thwart the movement and show to the loss of influence of moderate forces.
 After the failure of his movement, Spinola resigned, and Costa Gomes was nominee for the role.

 However, MFA soldiers and left-wing parties, led by the PCP, blocked access to Lisbon the previous morning, with barricades at various points.
 The atmosphere was close to civil war and at the end of the day Otelo, then commander of COPCON, announced: "The Armed Forces Movement is in complete control of the situation."

 A right-wing putsch attempt, led by António de Spínola, was thwarted by the timely intervention of COPCON in March 1975.
 Otelo became part of the Council of the Revolution which was created on 14 March 1975.
 In May 1975 he was temporarily promoted to General and, together with Francisco da Costa Gomes and Vasco Gonçalves, formed the Directório (Directorate).

 The prime Minister Vasco Gonçalves decreed "victory over reaction" and the country would live another troubled reddish year.
 In a memo to American President Gerald Ford, Henry Kissinger states that "perhaps the most important lesson from the Portuguese weekend's events is the close coordination between MFA and the Communist Party.
 Between them their control of the situation was so complete that in all practical respects the country was in their hands" Kissinger wrote to the President.

 In July 1975, Otelo visited Cuba with a delegation of Portuguese military officers to meet Fidel Castro.
 Otelo participated in the Cuban 26 of July celebrations with Castro.
 During this trip, Castro informed Otelo of his intention to send Cuban troops to Angola to support MPLA.
 In response, Otelo assured Castro that the Portuguese government would have no objection to the involvement of Cuba there.